This article has been updated to account for changes to UOKiK’s guidance published on 2 April 2025.

 The new guidance exempts extraterritorial JVs with no Polish nexus from the notification obligation

-UOKiK’s new guidance clarifies that in the case of JVs, for the local effects test to be met, regardless of the JV shareholders’ turnover, the JV must be active in the market that covers the territory of Poland or needs to have vertical links with companies active in Poland[3].
-The guidance specifies that local effects will not be present where a JV operates on markets defined as local and not covering the territory of Poland, such as e.g. the generation and marketing of electricity in another Member State.[4]
+UOKiK’s amended guidance clarifies that in the case of JVs, for the local effects test to be met, regardless of the JV shareholders’ turnover, the JV must be active in a market that covers the territory of Poland, ‘foresee’ to enter such a market within the three years following the creation of the JV or needs to have vertical links with companies active in Poland[3].
+The guidance specifies that local effects will not be present where a JV operates on markets defined as local and not covering the territory of Poland, such as e.g. the generation and marketing of electricity in another Member State4]

 What to expect from the recent update?